 As described in the Letter to Shareholders as of April 30, 2017, Seafarer has committed to reduce expenses for the Funds, particularly as time and scale afford greater efficiency.

-We are pleased to announce that, consistent with that commitment, the Institutional class of the Growth and Income Fund experienced a reduction in its operating expense ratio during the fiscal year ended April 30, 2023.
-The ratios were 0.90% and 1.00% for the Institutional and Investor classes, respectively.
-For reference, the expense ratios were 0.91% and 1.00% for the respective classes during the preceding fiscal year.5 The expense improvement can be traced to two underlying causes: Seafarer’s ongoing efforts to control Fund costs, and an increase in the Growth and Income Fund’s average assets under management.
+We are pleased to announce that, consistent with that commitment, the Growth and Income Fund experienced a reduction in its operating expense ratios during the fiscal year ended April 30, 2022.
+The ratios declined to 0.91% and 1.00% for the Institutional and Investor classes, respectively.
+For reference, the expense ratios were 0.92% and 1.02% for the respective classes during the preceding fiscal year.5 The expense improvement can be traced to two underlying causes: Seafarer’s ongoing efforts to control Fund costs, and an increase in the Growth and Income Fund’s average assets under management.

 As the Funds enter a new fiscal year, Seafarer’s goal remains the same: to offer shareholders positive economies, over time and with scale.

-Thank you for entrusting us with your capital.
-We are honored to serve as your investment adviser in the emerging markets.Lydia So,
+Thank you for your investment.
+We are, as always, honored to serve as your investment adviser in the developing world.Andrew Foster and Michelle Foster

 - The views and information discussed in this commentary are as of the date of publication, are subject to change, and may not reflect Seafarer’s current views.
 The views expressed represent an assessment of market conditions at a specific point in time, are opinions only and should not be relied upon as investment advice regarding a particular investment or markets in general.
 Such information does not constitute a recommendation to buy or sell specific securities or investment vehicles.
 It should not be assumed that any investment will be profitable or will equal the performance of the portfolios or any securities or any sectors mentioned herein.
 The subject matter contained herein has been derived from several sources believed to be reliable and accurate at the time of compilation.
 Seafarer does not accept any liability for losses either direct or consequential caused by the use of this information.